 How to look after a child with croup at home

-comfort them if they're distressed (crying can make the symptoms worse)
+comfort them if they're distressed and try to keep them calm (crying can make the symptoms worse)

 give them plenty of fluids